AhmedTremo/ahmedtremo.github.io/_posts/2024-08-05-How-to-Efficiently-serve-an-llm.md

 ## How to Efficiently Serve an LLM

 LLMs, or **Large** Language Models, are named so because they can range from tens to hundreds of billions of parameters.
-Their utility is clear, as LLMs are setting new benchmarks on various evaluations and now often match or exceed human performance in multiple tasks [GPT-4 Technical Report](https://arxiv.org/html/2303.08774v4).
+Their utility is clear, as LLMs are setting new records on various benchmarks and now often match or exceed human performance in multiple tasks [GPT-4 Technical Report](https://arxiv.org/html/2303.08774v4).
 Consequently, many companies are eager to deploy them in production.
 However, due to the unprecedented size of LLMs, there are significant challenges in serving them, such as slow token generation (tokens/second), memory limits for loading model parameters, KV cache (explained later), compute limits, and more.
 In this article, we will cover several recent ideas to help set up a robust LLM serving system.

 ![LLM Serving Overview](/assets/img/posts/2024-08-05-How-to-Efficiently-serve-an-llm/inference-engines-and-servers-architecture.png)__LLM Serving Overview__